Italian Daze: The perfect riviera route to unwind after the Monaco Yacht Show

 by Captain Emanuele Lombardo

+If you are heading to the Monaco Yacht Show why not extend your trip afterwards?
 Captain Emanuele Lombardo, of 23.9 metre Destiny, designs the perfect route to enjoy the last of the Mediterranean summer sun

 While the bright lights and glamorous beach resorts west of Monaco may seem alluring, the Italian coastline to the east offers secluded bays, ancient monasteries and characterful ports.
-This itinerary by Emanuele Lombardo, skipper of Destiny, which is available for charter with bluewater, is tailor-made to help you unwind after the Monaco Yacht Show.
+This itinerary by the skipper of Destiny, which is available for charter with bluewater, is tailor-made to help you unwind after the Monaco Yacht Show.

 Day 1: Marina di Andora